Interpretable Visual Question Answering by Reasoning on Dependency Trees: Experiment

-\textbf{Gated residual} We investigate the effect of the gated residual module by comparing the accuracy with the ``+Edge'' model.
-The ``+Edge'' model composes the mined visual evidence $v_j$ and its children nodes' message $\tilde{h}$ by concatenating them and performing a linear transform with a fully connected layer, while the ``+Edge+GRU'' model replaces it with a GRU, where $v_j$ corresponds to the current input, and the message is the memory.
+\textbf{Gated residual} \quad We investigate the effect of the gated residual module by comparing the accuracy with that of the ``+Edge'' model.
+The ``+Edge'' model constructs the mined visual evidence $v_j$ and its children nodes' message $\tilde{h}$ by concatenating them and performing a linear transform with a fully connected layer, while the ``+Edge+GRU'' model replaces it with a GRU, where $v_j$ corresponds to the current input, and the message is the memory.
 Adding a GRU improves the accuracy by $1.16\%$.
-This result suggests that the GRU module has stabilized the recurrent process and improved the performance.
-If the attention map is encoded into a hidden representation, then whether the incoming message is gated has less performance effect.
-With the forget gate, the accuracy increases from $93.36\%$ to $93.53\%$, as shown in ``+Edge+ConcatAtt'' and ``+Edge+GRU+ConcatAtt''.
+This result suggests that the GRU module stabilized the recurrent process and improved the performance.
+If the attention map is encoded into a hidden representation, then whether the incoming message is gated has little effect on performance.
+With the forgotten gate, the accuracy increases from $93.36\%$ to $93.53\%$, as shown in ``+Edge+ConcatAtt'' and ``+Edge+GRU+ConcatAtt''.

-\textbf{Attention map encoding} There are multiple methods for encoding the attention map as a hidden representation.
+\textbf{Attention map encoding} \quad There are multiple methods for encoding the attention map as a hidden representation.
 We evaluate several methods and report their answering accuracy in Table~\ref{table:clevr_as}.